How Can You Make Membership An Offer They Can't Refuse?

 Many times, organizations do this with products and programs that already exist.
 There is often no need for extensive new product development.
 You can reframe the idea of “products” to include all the organization’s work on behalf of members.

 This creates opportunities to talk about how you serve members and why they should want to join you.
-With the right insights, this approach can reap dramatic insights.
+With the right insights, this approach can reap dramatic results.
 Some organizations have seen member engagement jump over 40%.

 Make Sure They Get What You're Offering